FelixKrueger/reStrainingOrder/Docs/README.md

 1	3000185	G	T	1	1	1	1	0	0	1	1	0	0	0	0	1	1	0	1	0	1	1	1	1	0	0	1
 1	3000234	G	A	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0
 ```
-A score of 0 for a strain indicates that a given strain has the `REF` base at this position, a call of 1 means that there is the `ALT` base with high confidence.
-This matrix file is used as input for the SNP scoring process ([reStrainingOrder, see below](#Step-III:-scoring-snps)).
+A score of 0 for a strain indicates that a given strain has the `REF` base at this position, a call of 1 means that it contains the `ALT` base with high confidence.
+This matrix file is used as input for the SNP scoring process ([reStrainingOrder, see below](#step-III\:-scoring-snps) ).

 The matrix is written out for a single chromosome only to use less memory in the scoring process.
 In theory one could use any other chromosome as well (or even the whole genome...70M positions!).
 This is the SNP filtering summary: